YHWong20/YHWong20/README.md

 - 👋 Hi, I’m @YHWong20.
-- 👀 I’m a Y2 Information Security student in NUS.
+- 👀 I’m a Y2 Information Security student at NUS.
 - 🌱 I’m currently learning C. I hope to learn Rust, JavaScript and C++ in the future.
-- 📚 Languages: Python (Proficiency: 5/5), Java (Proficiency: 2/5)
+- 📚 Languages: Python (Proficiency: 5/5), Java (Proficiency: 3/5), C (Proficiency: 1/5)

 <!---
 YHWong20/YHWong20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.